DrVicki/frontend-frameworks-react/week-1/lesson-1/lesson-1.md

 Your default browser should launch automatically.
 Open the browser console immediately.

 ![](assets/create-react-app.png)

+**Tip!**

+You can stop this process by pressing ```Control + C``` in the terminal, but for now, keep the server running.

+While working on this course, you will want to have the ```npm start``` process running, since it takes care of packaging up files needed to view the project in your browser.
+When you make a change in the project, you will see new text appear in the terminal and the browser window that was launched will reload automatically.
+This is a process called hot reloading and is very useful when developing as it lets you see your changes very quickly.

 The source code of the application resides in the ```src``` folder.
 Let's simplify the default code so the contents of the file ```index.js``` look like: